SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

 **Usage:**

--Install the required libraries by running pip install opencv-python mediapipe.
+1.Install the required libraries by running pip install opencv-python mediapipe.

--Connect a webcam to your computer.
+2.Connect a webcam to your computer.

--Run the script main.py.
+3.Run the script main.py.

--Position your hand in front of the webcam.
+4.Position your hand in front of the webcam.

--Observe the finger count displayed on the video frame.
+5.Observe the finger count displayed on the video frame.